hamburger

 Gandhi spent more than 20 years in South Africa.
 He had to face discrimination from the Britishers.
 After he returned to India in 1915, he started a peaceful agitation against the discrimination faced by the Indians.
 He became a respected leader by being the voice of the suppressants.

-Gandhi led three Satyagraha movements in his initial days, i.e., Champaran satyagraha in 1917, Kheda Satyagraha in 1918, and Ahmedabad Mill strike in 1918.
-All movements of mahatma Gandhi with dates are given below.
+Gandhi led three Satyagraha movements in his initial days, i.e., Champaran Satyagraha in 1917, Kheda Satyagraha in 1918, and Ahmedabad Mill strike in 1918.
+The greatest lesson he provided us during the freedom struggle was to never give up or prefer violence to make ourselves succeed.
+All important movements of Mahatma Gandhi along with the dates are illustrated in the table.

 Champaran Satyagraha (1917)